suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 - Script "convert_wav_to_mp3.ps1" got a bug that didn't trigger ffmpeg.exe
 - Updated comments in scripts with info how to run scripts and optional parameters.

+Update 07/01/2020:
+- The sfx extract script, fo76_ba2_archive_extract_sounds.ps1, will now auto include <Fallout install path>\Data when a custom path is entered.

 -----

 >> In high level overview, these are the steps we do: